Rutgers Cancer Institute of New Jersey

 Copyright © Nucleus Medical Media, Inc.

-Your healthcare provider will ask about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
 A pelvic exam may also be done.

 American Pregnancy Association